-Verdict: Already in its fifth version, the Nike Revolution is a budget-friendly shoe we think runs best if you're a runner who logs less than 10 miles per week.
-It's not durable, and it's not responsive, but if you're new to running, it's a good start.
-Just don't expect something that will wow your feet.
-Overall, it's a daily trainer for neutral runners who don't want to dig deep into their pockets.
+Already in its fifth version, the Nike Revolution is a budget-friendly shoe best for runners who log less than 10 miles/week.
+It's a daily trainer for neutral runners who don't want to dig deep into their pockets.
+It's great for beginners which means that it will not wow your feet if you're an experienced runner.

 The Nike Revolution 5 is affordable at $65 but will not be enjoyable for anyone running more than ten miles or so per week.
 Therefore, unless you only need a cheap shoe to take to the gym or on walks around town, I would look elsewhere.